On this page:

 - 30 semester credit hours of college coursework

-- ACT composite score of 22 or better
+- ACT Reading Score of 22 or better

-- SAT composite score of 1000 or better
+- SAT Evidence-Based Reading and Writing Score of 543 or better

 Current Wright State Students